Tauranga provides one of the most beautiful and diverse backdrops for videography and photography purposes.

 Medium to high impact filming and/or photography

 Filming that does not fall in to the above category requires further notice – please contact the city events team directly to discuss your filming requirements.

 Filming requiring road closures requires a minimum of 4 weeks’ notice.

 Four steps to get approval

-- Fill out the application form (639kb pdf)
+- Fill out the filming in public places application form (639kb docx)

 - Include a copy of your public liability insurance and a risk control plan

 - Email the completed application form to council’s city events team email@example.com

 An event facilitator will be in touch if any other supporting documentation is required.
 On your behalf, we will liaise with the various asset managers within council to obtain approval of filming on the proposed sites.
 Following this, we will issue the approval letter.